wintercms/meta/release-notes/build-1.1.8.md

 -

 ## API Changes
 - Classes implementing the `System\Traits\PropertyContainer` trait to provide dynamic property options for Inspector fields no longer need to have zero (or one optional) parameters in their constructor in order to work correctly.
-Note that if your constructor requires a value in any property and does not define a default, this will still fail, so ideally you should use a class specifically set up for handling Inspector properties.
+Note that if your constructor requires a value in any property and does not define a default, this will still fail, so ideally you should still use a class specifically set up for handling Inspector properties.

 ## Bug Fixes
 -